-Join Arthur Ulfeldt for an in-depth discussion in this video The structure of the Clojure language, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video The structure of the Clojure language, part of Learning Clojure.

 - [Narrator] Let's just reiterate that in Clojure code is lists.
 They generally take the form verb, object, object.
 So, the first thing in the list is the action, a function, a special form, for instance, if, or it might be a function like the plus operator.
 Then everything else after that is an argument to that action or function.
 These can be nested arbitrarily deeply and they're called s-expressions or just expressions, as we've mentioned.

 So, we have function-name and a couple of arguments, classic s-expression.
 Here's an s-expression that starts with a special operator, has the same form.
 And the math operators, in Clojure, are just functions.
 There's no order of precedence for math operators in Clojure like many other languages have.
 You simply nest functions just like any other function call.
 This has the effect of putting the operator before the numbers that it works on, which takes a little getting used to.

 So, let's talk about places where things can get names.
 Functions give their arguments names.
 As we see quite a few times here, I just want to call that out explicitly.
 The value x is the name for the argument that was passed to this function.
 So, this function takes that value, which is named x, and it's going to do some math and print out the results.
 Here we see that we're applying the multiplication function to the number two and whatever was passed as x.
 Here we're applying the multiplication function to the number two and what was multiplied with x taking the result of that and we're going to add one to it.